Harry-Yates/Harry-Yates/README.md

 Portfolio · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-Based in Stockholm · *Expect partly cloudy conditions with rain*
+Based in Stockholm · *The day will start with partly cloudy through the late morning hours, transitioning to rain*

 # 12°
 🌧️ **Light rain with minimal accumulation**